-A historic town with easy charm, gateway to a premier wine region
+A historic town with easy charm

-You’re only a hop away from Tasmania’s wilderness here – get a taste at Cataract Gorge, just out of the city, or go a little further afield to Narawntapu National Park with its abundant wildlife, or Mt William National Park with its sparkling granite boulders and long sandy beaches.
+You’re only a hop away from Tasmania’s wilderness here.
+Get a taste at Cataract Gorge in the heart of the city.
+A little further afield, Narawntapu National Park is known for its abundant wildlife, and Mount William National Park, for its long sandy beaches.

-Things to do
+Things to do: Launceston

-Join the locals every Saturday at Harvest Farmers’ Market opens in new window as they stock their larders direct from local farmers and producers, with everything from fresh local seafood and summer berries to cider and artisanal dairy products.
+Join the locals every Saturday at Harvest Farmers’ Market opens in new window as they stock their larders direct from local farmers and producers.
+Sample everything from fresh local seafood and summer berries to cider and artisanal dairy products.
 Paddock-to-plate is natural when you’re situated amidst such abundance, and Launceston’s thriving dining scene reflects the regional bounty.
-Book a special occasion meal at Stillwater opens in new window to sample contemporary Tasmanian cuisine, or take your tastebuds on a tour of the city’s top-notch restaurants, cafés and food trucks.
+Take your tastebuds on a tour of the city’s top-notch restaurants, cafes and food trucks.
+Book a special occasion meal at Stillwater opens in new window for contemporary Tasmanian cuisine.

 Launceston is a cultural hotspot with venues to pique the interest of any artistic type.
-Design Tasmania opens in new window is an edgy design hub that’s been promoting inventive Tasmanian designs to the world since 1976; view the wood collection, then browse the shop for an example to take home.
-Queen Victoria Museum and Art Gallery boasts history and natural science collections and an extensive colonial art section.
+Design Tasmania opens in new window is an edgy design hub that’s been promoting inventive Tasmanian designs to the world since 1976.
+View the wood collection, then browse the shop for an example to take home.
+Queen Victoria Museum and Art Gallery opens in new window boasts history and natural science collections and an extensive colonial art section.
 Gallery 81 opens in new window is a local artist’s showpiece, filled with landscape paintings and housing a boutique wine bar with sweeping views.

 Find wilderness just a 15-minute walk from Launceston’s city centre at Cataract Gorge Reserve opens in new window.
-A favourite local spot for picnics and barbeques, the park has walking trails, a suspension bridge, the world's longest single-span chairlift, a swimming pool, restaurant, café and panoramic lookouts with spectacular views.
+It’s a favourite local spot for picnics and barbecues.
+The park has walking trails, a suspension bridge and the world's longest single-span chairlift.
+It also has a swimming pool, restaurant, cafe, and panoramic lookouts with spectacular views.
 This popular urban playground includes both manicured Victorian gardens and wild bushland, so peacocks and wallabies can live side by side.

 Distance to city centre 15km

-Taxi A taxi into Lanceston will take around 15 minutes and cost about AUD $35.
+Taxi A taxi into Launceston will take around 15 minutes and cost about AUD $35-40.

-Shuttle The Launceston Airporter opens in new window meets every flight from the mainland and costs around AUD $15 one-way.
+Shuttle The airport shuttle opens in new window meets all flights and costs around AUD $15 one-way.